tedkulp/silk/README.txt

 5. Run: cp lib/silk/autogen.sh .
    Copy the autogen script to the right place

-6. Run: cp lib/silk/index.php .
-   Copy the index.php script to the right place

-7. Run: cp lib/silk/config/routes.php config/
-   Copy the routes script to the right place

-8. Run: cp lib/silk/config/config.yml config/
-   Copy the config file to the right place

-9. Run: ./autogen.sh -- This will setup a typical directory structure for an application.
+6. Run: ./autogen.sh -- This will setup a typical directory structure for an application.

-10. Start developing.
+7. Start developing.
 To update silk to the latest version, just: giternal update

 Enjoy!